propppctl(1) ProL2TP Manual propppctl(1)

 connection.
 Use of this option requires a non-zero value for

-able propppd to terminate after the physical connection has been
+enable propppd to terminate after the physical connection has

 hardware modem control lines are available.